Our Mission

 Our Logo

 Our logo was designed by Allan Khorsheed, a graphic designer based on out of Brooklyn, NY.
-The original sketches were done by our own, Charlie Biondi, at a studio session for M-19 where he put down the first lyrics for his EP "SYSIPHUS".
-With the logo, we hoped to point to some of our core values.
+The original sketches were done by our own, Charlie Biondi, at a studio session for M-19 where he recorded the first lyrics for his debut EP "SYSIPHUS".
+We hoped to create a symbol for some of our core values.